 Northern Lights Performing Arts Pavilion, 5358 Haliburton County Rd.
 21 | Haliburton

 In Anishinaabe aadizookaan (traditional storytelling), particularly among the Ojibwe, Nanabozho is a spirit who figures prominently in many stories, including the story of the world's creation.
 Mishaabooz is another name for Nanabozho, the great trickster spirit who shape shifts into many creatures, most often into a giant Rabbit.
 It's in this form that the trickster is often sent to the earth by Gitche Manitou to teach the Ojibwe peoples.

-Experience this important new work combining opera and First Nations singers and instrumentalists, created for HOS by Cree composer, Andrew Balfour, in its VERY FIRST PUBLIC SEMI-STAGED WORKSHOP PERFORMANCE.
+Experience this important new work combining opera and First Nations singers and instrumentalists, created for HOS by Cree composer, Andrew Balfour, in its PREMIERE PERFORMANCES.
 Production in collaboration with L'Atelier Lyrique, L'Opéra de Montréal.